Sony invests $250 million in Fortnite maker Epic Games

 Under the deal, the investment enables Sony and Epic to broaden their collaboration, with Sony’s portfolio of entertainment assets and technology and Epic’s social entertainment platform and digital ecosystem (think Fortnite’s increasing use as a social space or the Epic Games Store), to create unique experiences for consumers and creators.
 The closing of the investment is subject to customary closing conditions, including regulatory approvals.

 Epic confirmed it will still be able to publish to other platforms.
 As noted, Sony is acquiring only a minority part of Epic Games, and it is not acquiring a controlling stake in the company.
+[Update: Sony is acquiring a 1.4% stake of Epic, which means the deal values Epic Games at $17.86 billion].

 The deal is important for Sony because it needs allies in the upcoming console war.
 Later this year, Sony plans to launch the PlayStation 5 game console in competition with Microsoft’s Xbox Series X. But Epic has said that its Unreal Engine 5 and Fortnite will work with all game platforms, as Epic has generally been neutral when it comes to making cross-platform technology.
 If Sony gets any advantage from investing in Epic, it isn’t clear from this deal.